marvdashti/easyrun/README.md

 Easy import csv to database <br>
 This application is developed in PHP language.
 The purpose of developing this application is to import data easily into the database.<br>
 Use of this application is free for everyone.
 For commercial use, the source of this application must be mentioned.<br>
-Configure the config.php file to connect to the database.
+Configure the config.php file to connect to the database. <br>
-#config.php
+# config.php
 <ul>
     <li>
         <strong>dbServer</strong>: Database server address.
 Default is localhost. <br>